erduotong/nuitka-doc-zh/docs/--help.md

 ```
 Enable standalone mode for output.
 This allows you to transfer the created
 binary to other machines without it using an existing Python installation.
 This
 also means it will become big.
-It implies these option: "--follow-imports" and
+It implies these options: " --follow-imports" and
 "--python-flag=no_site".
 Defaults to off.
 ```